 Minimize insect infestations by following a few simple steps:

 - Visually inspect plants each time you water.

-- Clean plant leaves regularly; dust can shelter insects or eggs.
+- Clean plant leaves regularly; dust can shelter houseplant pests or their eggs.
 Don't use a feather duster –it easily spreads insects or eggs.
 Wipe leaves with a damp sponge or spray plants with water.

 - Provide ideal growing conditions.
-Nothing keeps insects at bay like a healthy plant.
+Nothing keeps houseplant pests at bay like a healthy plant.